Guide to Review a Manuscript

 Request from the Editor-In-Chief

-> If agree or disagree to review, I should reply promptly to prevent the delay.
-This will be helpful to authors who wrote the manuscript.
+> If agree or disagree with to review, I should reply promptly to prevent the delay.
+This will be helpful to the authors who wrote the manuscript.

 > No wastage of time.
 Just click a link to inform the Editor-In-Chief that you agree to review the manuscript.
 An abstract is attached.
 It is quite interesting.
 I have to declare no potential Conflict of Interest to review the manuscript.